drwhut/decision/developer/_sources/the_stages_of_compilation/syntax_analysis.rst.txt

 .. doxygenfunction:: d_syntax_parse
    :no-link:

-Returns the root node of a syntax tree, given the ``stream`` from :ref:`lexical-analysis`.
+It returns the root node of a syntax tree, given the ``stream`` from :ref:`lexical-analysis`.
 In the event there is an error, it blames ``filePath``.

 .. doxygenfunction:: d_syntax_free_tree
    :no-link:

-Frees the syntax tree after we are done with it.
+This frees the syntax tree after we are done with it.

 Like in :ref:`lexical-analysis`, there is a debugging method:

 .. doxygenfunction:: d_syntax_dump_tree
    :no-link:

-Dumps the syntax tree with indentation depending on the depth of the node.
+It dumps the syntax tree with indentation depending on the depth of the node.

 .. note::